 If a participant is permanently discontinued from oral study product, and if the Tenofovir 1% Gel Period has not yet begun for this participant, the investigator in consultation with the PSRT may decide that she may participate per protocol in the Tenofovir 1% Gel Period as scheduled according to her sequence randomization.
-If a participant is permanently discontinued from gel study product, and if the TDF 300 mg Oral Tablet Period has not yet begun for this participant, the investigator in consultation with the PSRT may decide that she may participate per protocol in the TDF 300 mg Oral Tablet Period as scheduled according to her sequence randomization.
+If a participant is permanently discontinued from gel study product, and if the TDF 300 mg Oral Tablet Period has not yet begun for this participant, the investigator in consultation with the PSRT may decide that she may participate per protocol in the TDF 300 mg Oral Tablet Period has not yet begun for this participate per protocol in the TDF 300 mg Oral Tablet Period as scheduled according to her sequence randomization.